 JCQ ‘information for candidates’ link

-- all exams will be sat in the gym at named desks (unless other arrangements have been made, in which case a member of staff will have spoken to you)
+- exams will be sat in the Sports Hall at named desks (unless other arrangements have been made, in which case a member of staff will have spoken to you)

-- you must line up in the quad area in single file and wait quietly
+- you must line up outside the exam venue and wait quietly

 - as soon as you enter the exam room you are under examination conditions, this means no talking

 - no bags or coats are allowed in the exam room

 - no phones or other electronic devices are allowed in the exam room

 - make sure you have all of your equipment ready

 - when you finish your exam you must continue to wait in silence.